Annette Willson – a bit about me and what motivates me

 “OLD WAYS WON’T OPEN NEW DOORS”

-How often do riders continue spending money on lessons and training and get nowhere?
-I can guarantee if riders, past and present, choose to undertake this program they WILL see significant results.
-They will look better in the saddle, they will see improved performance of their horse, and most exciting their everyday posture and confidence will be improved generally.
+get nowhere?
+I can guarantee that if riders, past and present, choose to undertake this program, they WILL see significant results.
+They will look better in the saddle, see improved performance from their horse, and, most excitingly, have their everyday posture and confidence improved.

 Riders spend $1000s on buying a horse, saddles, bits, and “bling”, but fail to even think about their own posture or skills.
-Do yourself a favor and spend some time and money on yourself.
+Do yourself a favour and spend some time and money on yourself.

 So if you are sick of being an average rider and want to be better, get started I look forward to meeting you, getting to know you, and ultimately the opportunity to work with you in the future.

-My Credentials are as listed:
+My Credentials are as follows:

 • Physiotherapist